brunosj/georg-lewark/src/lib/data/projects/vanishing-point.md

   import Link from '$lib/components/Link/Link.svelte';
 </script>

-An immersive Kaleidoscope experience.
-The two-meter long installation was built from wood, mirror foil and translucent plastic.
-The model puts light in the focus with its tunnel shape and perspective.
-The distortion, movement and reflection of the light revolve around the spectator, turning it into a spatial building element.
+This two-meter long immersive Kaleidoscope installation was built from wood, mirror foil and translucent plastic.
+The distortion, movement and reflection of the light inside this tunnel shape revolve around the spectator, turning it into a spatial building element.
+To feel like looking into a real Kaleidoskop, Georg used a blablabla tripod head to turn the camera around her own z-Axis.

 <!-- <div class="hidden-desktop">
 <ExternalLink ariaLabel="Watch" href=''>Watch</ExternalLink>